 "This is as close as you’ll come to your own private boutique hotel"The Sunday Times

-Just 2 miles from our luxury self-catering accommodation at Mesmear, near the village of Rock, is Trebetherick which includes the beautiful expanse of sand that is Daymer Bay – one of the jewels in North Cornwall’s crown.
+Just 2 miles from our luxury catered and self-catering holiday cottages at Mesmear, near the village of Rock, is Trebetherick which includes the beautiful expanse of sand that is Daymer Bay – one of the jewels in North Cornwall’s crown.

 Daymer bay and Cassock are in the mouth of the Camel estuary and unlike Polzeath has very little in the way of surf…but it is an excellent spot for swimming, windsurfing, boating or canoeing.
 This wide sandy beach is very sheltered and at high tide you can walk out in to the sea for quite a way before it comes up to your waist.
 Daymer is an ideal location for families with youngsters to spend the day.
 It also offers some stunning walks for those of you who don’t care for the water.